-Quick action clamps are named as such because they are designed to be used with one hand.
+Quick action clamps are designed to be used with one hand.
 Even though they have a one-hand design, they are still powerful and strong.
-The release is normally light enough that you can pull it with a single finger.
+The release is usually light enough that you can pull it with a single finger.

 21. Quick Grip

 Another clamp very similar to the quick action clamp is the quick grip.
-This clamp also has a one-handed design, but it offers adjustable pressure.
-It is highly versatile as a result.
-This clamp type is best for thin materials and pieces because the jaws do not close squarely to each other.
+This clamp also has a one-handed design, but it provides adjustable pressure.
+It is best for thin materials and pieces because the jaws do not close squarely to each other.

 22. Sash Clamp

 You might want a sash clamp if you are working on large projects like cabinets or sash windows.
 You will use more than one at a time to maximize grip and stability.
 Sash clamps include a long bar, a fixed jaw, and a movable jaw.
 You adjust the fixed jaw using a screw.
 Meanwhile, you can move the sliding jaw to lock materials in place.

 A screw clamp is similar to a power clamp.
 It offers a lot of strength and stability, but it opens and closes in one motion.
 The clamp includes a thread and handles that need to be screwed, hence its name.